ForestMars/PEDAL/docs/adr/003-zod-generation-approach.md

 ## Context
 We evaluated two approaches for generating Zod schemas in the PEDAL pipeline: a file-based approach (static TypeScript file generation) and an object-based approach (dynamic, in-memory schema generation).
 Each has distinct advantages for different use cases.

+**File-based approach (static TypeScript file generation):**
+- Produces TypeScript files that can be directly imported into applications
+- Enables static analysis and IDE auto-completion
+- Integrates well with build pipelines and codebases that expect source files
+- Facilitates sharing, versioning, and reviewing schemas as code
+- Useful for scenarios where schemas are stable and known at build time

+**Object-based approach (dynamic, in-memory schema generation):**
+- Allows for runtime schema generation and validation
+- Supports dynamic or user-driven schema creation
+- Integrates easily with pipelines that require in-memory validation or transformation
+- Reduces file management overhead (no need to write/read files)
+- Useful for testing, prototyping, or environments where schemas may change frequently or be generated on the fly

+This breakdown clarifies why a hybrid approach was chosen: it allows us to leverage the strengths of both methods, depending on the needs of the workflow or deployment scenario.

 ## Decision
 We chose a **hybrid approach**: supporting both file-based and object-based Zod generation.
 This maximizes flexibility for both static code generation and dynamic runtime scenarios.